gradle/gradle-enterprise-build-validation-scripts/README.md

 - `-v`, `--version`: Shows the version number of the script
 - `-i`, `--interactive`: Runs the script in interactive mode, providing extra context and guidance along the way

-It is recommended that you run a given script in _interactive_ mode for the first time.
+It is recommended that you run a given script in _interactive_ mode for the first time by passing the `-i` or `--interactive` command line argument.
 In the example below, the script is executed interactively and already provides the GitHub repository where the project to validate can be found.

 ```bash
 ./01-validate-incremental-building.sh -i -r https://github.com/etiennestuder/java-ordered-properties